xElysioN/ut4dedicatedscript/README.md

  - MOTD : Message Of The Day of your UT Server
  - GAMETYPE : Duel / CTF / DM
  - MAP : Default Map of the server
+ - TYPE : install
+- You have two options here
+ - Change LINK if you never download the file or change FILE if the file is already on the system
   - LINK : Link of the UT Linux Server ( CF : https://forums.unrealtournament.com/showthread.php?12068-Unreal-Tournament-Pre-Alpha-Playable-Build-Instructions )
+  - FILE : absolute link where the file is
 - Wait one minut and your server is up

+## Update
+- You only need to change the following variables from the previous file used for installation
+ - TYPE : update
+ - LINK or FILE ( like installation )

+ ## Reboot the server
+ - Go to your server directory and launch bash reboot.sh

 ## Contact
 Send me an email to : elysioneh@gmail.com